 This course allows students to further pursue skills developed in Art I. Content work will include a portfolio of each art student.
-Projects include but not limited to: drawing, watercolor, collage, acrylic painting, mobiles, batiking, oil pastels, scratch boards and printmaking.
+Projects include but not limited to: drawing in a variety of media such as charcoal, oil pastels, pen, and pencil, watercolor and acrylic painting, ceramics and wheel throwing, mixed media pieces, and three-dimensional assemblages/recycled art.
 A \$20.00 ceramic fee will be assessed per student to help defray the cost of ceramics.
-Various artists will be studied with an emphasis on the Impressionist movement.
+A basic introduction to Art History will be taught through the studying of various artists.
 Students will participate in the FHS spring art show and will have the chance to enter area art competitions.
 They will have an opportunity to take a field trip to the Detroit Institute of Arts, with a minimum charge.
-Art II is a full year course.
+Art II is a full-year course.